paulo-eusebio/CNN-RD/README.md

 # CNN-RD

-Convolutional Neural Networks for rate-distortion minimization (CNN-RD).
+Convolutional Neural Networks for Rate-Distortion minimization (CNN-RD).

 ## About
 Coding Framework complemented with the two following Convolutional Neural Networks (CNNs).